SENIOR MANAGER, ARCTIC PROGRAMS

 ABOUT OCEAN CONSERVANCY

+Ocean Conservancy envisions a healthier ocean, protected by a more just world.
 Ocean Conservancy works to protect the ocean from today’s greatest global challenges.
 Together with its partners, it creates evidence-based solutions for a healthy ocean and the wildlife and communities that depend on it.
-Learn more about the Ocean Conservancy at www.oceanconservancy.org.
+Learn more about Ocean Conservancy at www.oceanconservancy.org.

 ABOUT THE ARCTIC PROGRAM

 The Arctic is warming four times faster than the planet, driving the melting of Arctic sea ice and changes to its ecosystems, marine life, and human communities.
-Ocean Conservancy’s Arctic program works in Alaska and across the globe to advocate for the protection of Arctic waters through precautionary solutions that combine science, Indigenous knowledge, and participation of Arctic residents.
-Experts at Ocean Conservancy work at the community, state, federal, and international levels to craft and win policies designed for the Arctic to protect vital ocean habitat from risky industrial development and establish precautionary rules for commercial fishing, offshore energy development, industrial shipping and other new industries interested in Arctic resources.
-Through community partnerships, OC organizes marine debris cleanups on Alaska beaches and works to dispose of ocean plastics, including derelict fishing gear, safely.
+Ocean Conservancy’s Arctic program works in Alaska, nationally and internationally to advocate for the protection of Arctic waters through precautionary solutions that combine science, Indigenous knowledge, and participation of Arctic residents.
+Experts at Ocean Conservancy work at the community, state, federal, and international levels to craft and win policies designed for the Arctic to protect vital ocean habitat from risky industrial development and establish precautionary rules for commercial fishing, offshore energy development, industrial shipping, and other new industries interested in Arctic resources.
+Through community partnerships, Ocean Conservancy organizes marine debris cleanups on Alaska beaches and works to dispose of ocean plastics, including derelict fishing gear, safely.
 Throughout its Arctic work, Ocean Conservancy partners with Alaska Native and Arctic Indigenous leadership to promote Arctic conservation solutions co-produced and co-managed with Indigenous experts, communities, and organizations.

 THE OPPORTUNITY